CurvaturesDemo

 colouration shows the nature of the surface quite nicely.
 The blue

-areas are saddle points (negative Gaussian curvature) and the red
+areas are saddle points (negative Gaussian curvature) and the orange

 This example also demonstrates the use of std::vector and the linking